 It’s a good habit to turn off the TV and radio for at least 30 minutes a day so babies can listen to background noise with no distractions.
 Try to look at books with the babies individually, and address comments to the babies using their names and making eye contact.

 If you have concerns about your children’s language development you can talk to your health visitor or doctor.
-Tamba members can also get advice from our Honorary Consultants.
+You can also get advice from Tamba's Honorary Consultants.

 Helping with general development